Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_2_plan.md

                 operator that helps us mimic XSLT template processing in XQuery.
 With typeswitch, we begin to develop the *view* components of the laboratory edition’s MVC architecture.
-                In session two, participants return to the application in eXist-db and gain experience with application requirements.
-In the afternoon, we introduce writing and testing user-defined functions.
-To close out the day, we discuss mapping features and use an external JavaScript library and API to create embed a map in our application.
+                In session two, participants return to the application in eXist-db and gain experience with application requirements for search and reading view features.
+To close out the day, we work on XQuery problems and concepts that appear in real life project issues.

 ## Outcome goals
 * Add more information to this feature.